cyborgyn/ai_notebooks/README.md

 Note 3:

 falcon-mamba-7b was so bad, it practically output gibberish.
 It's spell error is only 54%, because the other 46% were numbers.
 It's also very slow, and had very high request error rate for classification tasks, so I stopped mid running the GLUE eval process.

+Note 4:

+Even though gpt-35-turbo-instruct has a high HULU score (one of the highest), it's translation and hungarian spelling capabilities are very bad.

 ## Files in this repo
 - **HUN_Book_scraping.ipynb**: a scraper to download most PDF files and their metadata from OSzK (Országos Széchenyi Könyvtár) MEK (Magyar Elektronikus Könyvtár)